 The importance of preserving beautiful, natural spaces—for our personal health and enjoyment and for the long-term health of our communities and planet—is clearer than ever.
-During this difficult year the Sacramento Valley Conservancy has never been prouder of the work we do.
+During this difficult pandemic the Sacramento Valley Conservancy has never been prouder of the work we do.
 From the many people who were able to de-stress through a visit to Deer Creek Hills to hike, bike, or just enjoy a relaxing day in nature, to the critical work we’re doing preserving vernal pools and family farms, we know that conservation on an even larger scale will be imperative to our region’s future.

 Your film sponsorship will provide vital support to SVC’s mission and help bring environmental education into thousands of homes.
 Each of the films will showcase a different protected property and provide a unique connection to the land.
 Please consider showing your support for local farms, hiking trails, and wildlife habitat by sponsoring the film that means the most to you.